 I was a bit surprised by the number of people visiting the “Abandoned pool”.
 It wasn’t crowded, but as for one of the Iceland hidden gems, I would have thought that there should be much fewer people.
 But I guess, if something ends up on the internet it’s not hidden anymore.

 The pool was really nice, surrounded by mountains.
 Deep and long enough for swimming.
 We enjoyed our red wine looking at the sun shining on the hills around us.
 The only problem was a bit of algae floating around that made our swimming suits green after we came out of the water.

 # Reykjadalur hot springs Iceland Thermal River – Hveragerði Hot River

 In the geothermal area of Hveragerði, there is a special river, hidden in the mountains.
-Its temperature goes up to 40 degrees and you can enjoy it while admiring the amazing landscape around.
+Its temperature goes up to 40 degrees and you can enjoy it while admiring the amazing landscape around you.
 The Reykjadalur Hot Springs is a special place in southern Iceland, located in the Reykjadalur Steam Valley.